 - If the club is beyond 10 members, you need a president, a vice-president, a secretary, an assistant treasurer, and a treasurer.
 All of them should be trustworthy.
 You have to develop a term for their position.
 Start with a yearlong term and then change or modify as per their performance.

 - Determine the role and responsibility of each person.
 Who will place the physical trade?
 Whose place the meetings should be carried?
 Who will do the taxes?
 Who would be in charge of the educational aspect?
 Who will see the logistics and paperwork?
 Make sure you appoint at least two people for each work to make it effective.

 - Fix a time and place for your meetings.
 This is important for people to stay on the same page.
 The investment club members should meet at least once in 10 days to discuss plans and investment strategies.

 You can decide two or three common and easily accessible places for the regular meet-ups.
 Make sure you do not keep your meetings over lunch or dinner.
-Eating during meetings can produce negative impact in making informed decisions.
+Eating during meetings can produce a negative impact on making informed decisions.

 Step 3: Set-up Club Rules and Goals